José Afonso

 José Manuel Cerqueira Afonso dos Santos was born on August 2

-In 1940 he moved to Coimbra, where he graduated from high school Dom João III.
+In 1940 he moved to Coimbra, where he graduated from high school Dom João III (currently Escola Secundária José Falcão).
 In the meanwhile his family moved to East Timor, a Portuguese colony in Indonesia, which were occupied by the Japanese during the Second World War: José didn't have news of his family until the end of the war, in 1945.
 Again in 1940 Zeca began to sing serenades of Coimbra, which avoided him to be abused by the bullying students of the city.

 In 1948 he completed his high school course, and met Maria Amália de Oliveira, a seamstress of humble origins, which he married in secret, due the opposition of his parents.
-In 1949 he enrolled in the Faculty of Literature, in the course of Historical and Philosophical Sciences.
-He went back in Angola and Mozambique with a Orfeão, a recreational choral society, of the University of Coimbra.
+In 1949 he enrolled in the University of Coimbra, in the Faculty of Literature, in the course of Historical and Philosophical Sciences.
+He went back in Angola and Mozambique with a Orfeão, a university recreational choral society.

 In January 1953 his elder son, José Manuel, was born and the following year his daughter Helena came into the world.
 Zeca's first records were published, two 78rpm of Fados of Coimbra, edited by Alvorada, of which no residual copies are today known.
 From 1953 to 1955 José performed the required military service: he was assigned to Macau, a former Portoguese colony in China, but for health reasons he stayed in Portugal.
 Zeca underwent serious financial straits to sustain his family and for this reason in 1958 he sent his two children to their grandparents, in Mozambique.
 He experienced a serious marital distress, which ended in divorce in 1963.